 Jump into the local artisan scene in Ubud, journey to the beach and explore temples, mountain tops and Balinese culture.
 Welcome to beauty.
 Welcome to enrichment.
 Welcome to Bali.

 Lotus Villas: The Lotus Villa rooms are basic-luxury villas.
 These are smaller rooms that each offer air-con and built in wardrobes.
 All rooms have a pond or garden view.
-Each floor of the two story Lotus Villa building have their own bathrooms each with two wash basins, showers and toilets.
-Two single beds or one king available in each room.
-The ground floor rooms 1 – 3 share the downstairs facilities while the second floor rooms 4-7 share the upstairs facilities.
+Each room in the Lotus Villa building has its own private bathroom (not en suite) with two single beds or one king available in each room.

 Terrace Villa Building